IanMcClue/fr99/src/content/post/cover-image/index.md

 ---
 title: "The Allegory of Prudence"
 description: "The Allegory of Prudence, painted by Titian, is a masterful depiction of three heads facing different directions.
 Symbolizing the wise use of time."
 publishDate: "04 July 2023"
 updatedDate: "14 August 2023"
 coverImage:
   src: "./cover.png"
   alt: "Astro build wallpaper"
 tags: ["prudence", "wisdom", "time"]
-draft: true
+draft: false
 ---

 ### The Allegory of Prudence